-Before the first game of the season: Anytime:
+Before the first game of the season: First name Last name Anytime: Active/Inactive Slot Jersey number Ratings

-First name Active/Inactive

-Last name Slot

-Years in league Jersey number

-CONTRACTOR Ratings

 Injury status data may be changed automatically by computer.

 To edit a player's data, go to the Offense, Defense or a position roster.
 Highlight the player you want to edit, then click on his name.
 A dialog box allows you to edit various items.
 You may type directly in any of the text boxes except Position.